This event has already passed

 Look for more museum exhibitions this month

-If you enjoy British Library then you might like to visit Charles Dickens Museum (walk it in 14 mins or catch the tube from Kings Cross St Pancras to Charles Dickens Museum), Dr. Johnson’s House (walk it in 28 mins or catch the tube from Kings Cross St Pancras to Dr. Johnson’s House), Globe Theatre (catch the train from Kings Cross St Pancras to Globe Theatre), Keats’ House (catch the train from Kings Cross St Pancras to Keats’ House) and Sherlock Holmes Museum (walk it in 30 mins or catch the tube from Kings Cross St Pancras to Sherlock Holmes Museum)
+If you enjoy British Library then you might like to visit Charles Dickens Museum (walk it in 14 mins or catch the tube from Kings Cross St Pancras to Russell Square), Dr. Johnson’s House (walk it in 28 mins or catch the tube from Kings Cross St Pancras to Temple), Globe Theatre (catch the train from Kings Cross St Pancras to Southwark), Keats’ House (catch the train from Kings Cross St Pancras to Hampstead) and Sherlock Holmes Museum (walk it in 30 mins or catch the tube from Kings Cross St Pancras to Baker Street)

 Disclaimer: Event details can change at short notice and you should reconfirm everything before making plans